pallupz/covid-vaccine-booking/README.md

 	# 1. While selecting beneficiaries, make sure that selected beneficiaries are all taking the same dose: either first OR second.
 	# Please do no try to club together booking for first dose for one beneficiary and second dose for another beneficiary.
 	#
-	# 2. While selecting beneficiaries, also make sure that beneficiaries selected for second dose are all taking the same vaccine: COVISHIELD OR COVAXIN.
+	# 2. While selecting beneficiaries, ensure that beneficiaries selected for the second dose take the same vaccine: COVISHIELD OR COVAXIN.
 	# Please do no try to club together booking for beneficiary taking COVISHIELD with beneficiary taking COVAXIN.
 	###################################################

-	Enter comma separated index numbers of beneficiaries to book for : 2
+	Enter comma-separated index numbers of beneficiaries to book for: 2
 	```